jdtsmith/abridge-diff/README.md

 # abridge-diff
 A simple Emacs package for _abridging_ refined diff hunks (for example in [magit](https://github.com/magit/magit)).
-Useful for line-based diffs of files with very long lines, as in LaTeX files or text files with full paragraphs per line (often using `visual-line-mode`).

-Simplest to illustrate with a pair of pictures:
+Why abridge a diff hunk?
+Most diffs are line based.
+If you are working with files with very long lines, as in LaTeX files or text files with full paragraphs per line (often using `visual-line-mode`), line-based diffs can be challenging to read, even with hunk refining on (highlighting the words which changed).
+In pictures:

 ### Before
 For long, multi-sentence paragraphs on a single line, showing a few changes produces lots of useless context:
 ![](examples/before.png)